OWNER & RESIDENT A-Z

 The Declaration is the legal document that is officially registered in the Land Registry Office when a developer transfers a building to the owners and a Condominium Corporation is created.
 It has been described as the "constitution" of the Corporation and establishes basic matters such as where the building is located, information on the boundaries of the individual Units and the common areas, how expenses are apportioned and how the Corporation's by-laws and rules are made and changed.
 Under the Condominium Act it is extremely difficult to make changes to the Declaration; changes require either 80% or 90% of all the owners to vote in favour.
 Our Declaration is available on this website.

 The Unit front door is an exclusive use common element; you may not decorate your door or change its appearance.
 No items may be attached to the exterior of the entrance door to a Unit or its frame other than a reasonably sized door-knocker and/or seasonal decoration.
 No one shall install anything on the interior of the entrance door to a residential unit which may hamper the Corporation in the maintenance or repair of the common elements.
 As noted below (see: RENOVATIONS) repair and replacement of most of the 'door hardware' on Unit front doors - locks, handles, kick-plates, etc - is an owner responsibility.
 All hardware on Unit front doors must be Fire Rated, for multi-occupancy buildings.
 Door closers are mandatory under the Fire Code and are inspected by the Corporation annually; for this reason, they will be replaced by the Corporation as necessary.
 If damage is caused by residents the cost will be charged-back.
+Though damage to Unit doors and door frames is almost always caused by residents, movers or Unit contractors, the Corporation generally touches-up the door frames every year or so without charging this cost back to the owners.
+If repairs are necessary to the Unit door itself these will normally be charged-back as repairing scratches etc requires the whole door to be re-stained.

 Only human waste and toilet paper should be flushed down the toilets.
 Residents are urged to use conservative amounts of granular or liquid washing detergent in dishwashers and washing machines.